 What is the best mid-layer insulation apparel for hikers and backpackers?
 It depends, of course, on where you hike and the weather conditions you expect to encounter.
 But first lets define what a mid-layer is to avoid confusion.

-A mid-layer insulation top is usually worn over a base layer long sleeve or short-sleeve synthetic of merino wool short.
+A mid-layer insulation top is usually worn over a base layer long sleeve shirt.
 Its function to provide additional warmth for your upper body, while you’re hiking, in addition to wicking moisture away from your base layer so you won’t be chilled when you stop being active.
 Moisture, even imperceptible perspiration, that has migrated into your mid-layer, won’t chill you when you stop moving because it’s not in contact with you skin.

 100 Weight Fleece